lihaoyi/macropy/readme.md

 def log_func(x):
     print(x)
 ```
-`expose_unhygienic` is a hybrid between manual importing and `expose`.
+`expose_unhygienic` is a hybrid between manual importing and `hq`.
 Like manual importing, decorating functions with `expose_unhygienic` causes them to be imported under their un-modified name, meaning they can shadow and be shadowed by other identifiers in the macro-expanded code.
 Like `expose`, it does not require the source file using the macros to put the identifier in the import list.
 This helps match what users of the macro expect: since the name doesn't ever appear anywhere in the source, it doesn't make sense for the macro to require the name being imported to work.

 In this example, the `log` macro uses `expose_unhygienic` on a `log_func` function.
 The macro-expanded code by default will capture the `log_func` function imported from `macro_module.py`, which prints the log to the console: